seregazhuk/seregazhuk.github.io_old/_drafts/2017-10-14-memcached-reactphp-p2.md

 description: "Creating ReactPHP asynchronous Memcached PHP client part 2: errors and connection handling"
 ---

+>This is the second article from the series about building from scratch a streaming Memcached PHP client for ReactPHP ecosystem.
+The library is already released and published, you can find it on [GitHub](https://github.com/seregazhuk/php-react-memcached).

 In the [previous article]({% post_url 2017-10-09-memcached-reactphp-p1 %}) we have created a simple streaming Memcached client for ReactPHP ecosystem.
 It can connect to Memcached server, execute commands and asynchronously return results.
 In this article we are going to implement some improvements:

 - connection handling